 A Brief History of Cadillac Ranch on Route 66

 In 1974, local billionaire Stanley Marsh 3 teamed up with a San Francisco-based art collective named The Ant Farm to create Cadillac Ranch, which has now become one of the most famous roadside attractions in Texas, as well as along Route 66.

-It is said that Marsh was hoping to create a piece of public art that would baffle Amarillo locals, and while he almost certainly succeeded in the 1970s, Cadillac Ranch is a beloved roadside attraction in Amarillo today.
+It is said that Marsh was hoping to create a piece of public art that would baffle Amarillo locals.

 How to Visit Amarillo’s Cadillac Ranch